You are here:

 This process takes more in-class time than the previous system of written marking.
 A whole lesson can be spent reflecting on a previous lesson's work if it was a longer piece of writing.

-Consequently, the school runs fewer literacy units than it used to, but this is in line with the school’s 'mastery’ approach anyway: focusing on deeper content knowledge rather than more content coverage.
+Consequently, the school runs fewer literacy units than it used to, but this is in line with the school’s 'mastery’ approach: focusing on deeper content knowledge rather than more content coverage.

 In a nutshell